willjduncan/code-quiz/README.md

 TO-DO
-1. create a high score page
+1. finish the high score page
-2. save high scores to local storage
+2. make sure multiple scores on the high score page appear
-3. run through array questions
+3.
-6. set up a timer-runs-out scenario
-7. set up a finish-in-time scenario
-8. have a sccore tallyer
 9. connect high score page to first page, and make sure when you go there, the timer cuts out.
 10. add README
+11. SUBTRACT TIME FROM THE CLOCK FOR EACH WRONG ANSWER